How to Trust Yourself Again After Letting Yourself Down

 You have let yourself down before.

 The resolution you did not keep.
-The boundary you said you would hold and didn't.
-The version of yourself you promised to become and somehow never did.
-The thing you were going to start — this week, this month, this time for real.
+The boundary you said you would hold and did not.
+The version of yourself you were going to become — this week, this month, this time for real.

 What Self Trust Actually Is